Southern Chicken and Dumplings Recipe

 - After the chicken has come to a boil, you'll see a foamy gunky stuff rise to the top.
 This is simply protein released from the bones and any remaining meat.
 Skim it off.
 You'll also want to skim off a good bit of the fat that will float to the top of the broth.
 It only takes a minute but makes a huge difference in the broth later.
 Don't skip this step.

-- Because you've already intensified the flavor by roasting the chicken and vegetables, the broth only needs to simmer about twenty minutes.
+- Because you've already intensified the flavor by roasting the chicken and vegetables, the broth only needs to simmer about 20 minutes.
 Remove it from the heat.

 - 2 cups of all-purpose flour